Mara1395/Gericht-restaurant/README.md

 In order to further improve myself in React, I follow Adrian Hajdin's YouTube tutorials.
 Some of my repositories will be projects that I created according to the tutorial.

-Through this project I learned:
+<h3>Through this project I learned:</h3>
--&nbsp;React Functional components and their reusability
+  -&nbsp; React Functional components and their reusability

-  2. React file and folder structure
+  -&nbsp; React file and folder structure

-  3. Fundamental CSS properties to master flex & grid -Fundamentals of the CSS BEM Model
+  -&nbsp; Fundamental CSS properties to master flex & grid -&nbsp; Fundamentals of the CSS BEM Model
-  -From soft and pleasant animations to complex gradients +Perfectly placed media queries for satisfactory responsiveness covering almost devices -And at the end you'll learn how to deploy your websites to extremely fast servers and give them a custom domain name.
+  -&nbsp; From soft and pleasant animations to complex gradients -&nbsp; Perfectly placed media queries for satisfactory responsiveness covering almost devices -&nbsp; And at the end you'll learn how to deploy your websites to extremely fast servers and give them a custom domain name.